 Savvy by Ingrid Law

-Chase Tinker & The House of Magic – The Chase Tinker Series Book 1 by Malia Ann Haberman
+Chase Tinker and the House of Magic (The Chase Tinker Series) by Malia Ann Haberman

 5th grader This Kid Reviews Books turned me on to this series which sounds like it might please the Percy Jackson crowd.

 I found more recommendations are from Rick Riordan himself but I edited out books that were YA and more violent than Riordan’s such as The Hunger Games (an excellent series but I would hold off until kids are in 5th grade in a perfect world).
 It’s actually ironic to me that Riordan’s books are also labeled as Young Adult because I know parents who read Percy Jackson to their kindergarteners and first graders who are reading this independently.
 And in terms of content, I have no problem with that.

 Jeremy Thatcher, Dragon Hatcher by Bruce Coville

 And many other titles in his Magic Shop series.
 These are easier reads, ideal for 2nd-4th grade.
 Both my boys loved these.

 My favorite by this author.
 It’s a fast-paced read with a great premise and interesting characters.
 Grades 4th-7th.